sourcehut-mirrors/drewdevault.com/content/blog/2025-10-22-Whats-up-with-FUTO.md

 So I asked Rich Felker, the maintainer of [musl libc], about the FUTO grant, and **he didn't know anything about it**.
 Rich and I spoke about this for a while and eventually Rich uncovered a transaction in his [GitHub sponsors][felker sponsors] account from FUTO: a one-time donation of $1,000.
-This donation circumvents musl's established process for donations from institutional sponsors The donation page that FUTO used includes this explanation: "This offer is for individuals, and may be available to small organizations on request.
+This payment circumvents musl's established process for donations from institutional sponsors.
+The donation page that FUTO used includes this explanation: "This offer is for individuals, and may be available to small organizations on request.
 Commercial entities wishing to be listed as sponsors should inquire by email."
 It's pretty clear that there are special instructions for institutional donors who wish to receive musl's endorsement as thanks for their contribution.

 The extent of the FUTO "grant program", at least in the case of musl libc, involved ignoring musl's established process for institutional sponsors, quietly